 The largest greenfield music and performing arts festival in the world

 What started as a drug-infused roustabout in a Somerset farm in the 1960s has become one of the biggest music festivals in the world.
+In 2020 it celebrates its 50th anniversary.

 As the Festival itself puts it: “It’s like going to another country, a hip and thrilling Brigadoon that appears every year or so.
 Coming to Glastonbury involves a fair amount of travel, and probably a queue to get in but, when you get past these impediments, you enter a huge tented city, a mini-state under canvas.
 British law still applies, but the rules of society are a bit different, a little bit freer.
 Everyone is here to have a wild time in their own way.”

 The scale of Glastonbury is immense.
 It’s the size of a city - the site is more than a mile and a half across, with a perimeter of about eight and a half miles.
-About 175,000 people come to it.
-Tickets sell out within minutes.

 There will always be people who say that the [insert date here] Glastonbury Festival was the best one, but worldwide demand for tickets says otherwise.
 This is a extraordinary celebratory event that continues to stay weird, messy, loud - loved by people of all ages, backgrounds, nationalities, lifestyles, faiths, concepts of fashion and musical taste.